tesfanur/alama-js-fullstack-bootcamp/README.md

 -   Destructuring object inside another object or array inside another array
 -   Named arguments using destructuring pattern for function parameters

-##### //TODO: readme to be styled using githubs markdown.
+    **TODO**: readme to be styled using github's markdown.
 Added github markdwon preview package on my ide vs code and it makes it easy for me to preview it before i push the code to the remote repo.
 Marked the readme file but you can further use othe markdowns like code block to style your readme file.

+## Day 3 Practice